dotnet/docs-maui/docs/platform-integration/appmodel/app-information.md

 ## Read the current theme

-The `RequestedTheme` property provides the current requested theme by the system for your application.
+The <xref:Microsoft.Maui.ApplicationModel.IAppInfo.RequestedTheme> property provides the current requested theme by the system for your application.
 One of the following values is returned:

-- `Unspecified`
+- <xref:Microsoft.Maui.ApplicationModel.AppTheme.Unspecified>
-- `Light`
+- <xref:Microsoft.Maui.ApplicationModel.AppTheme.Light>
-- `Dark`
+- <xref:Microsoft.Maui.ApplicationModel.AppTheme.Dark>

 `Unspecified` is returned when the operating system doesn't have a specific user interface style.
 An example of this is on devices running versions of iOS older than 13.0.